The Great Trek to Gold

 2022

-An experimental photobook: inkjet on paper, kraft envelop, gold foil, slide holder, newspaper, joss paper, index cards and swing tags
+An experimental photobook: inkjet on paper, kraft envelope, gold foil, slide holder, newspaper, joss paper, index cards and swing tags

 Dimensions variable

-During the Australian gold rush, over 16000 Chinese labourers trekked from South Australia to Victoria goldfields to evade anti-Chinese policy.
-Their three-week-long journey spans over 600 km across the harsh Australian landscape, leaving artifacts, remnants and legends behind, contributing to the multicultural Australian identity we know today.
+During the Australian gold rush, more than 16,000 Chinese migrants trekked from South Australia to the Victorian goldfields to evade anti-Chinese immigration restrictions.
+Their three-week journey spanned over 600 kilometres across the Australian landscape, leaving behind traces, artefacts, and stories that continue to shape Australia’s multicultural identity.